 - Rub the contents through a sieve to remove the skins and any twiggy bits, then add to the cooked lentils.

 - Add the tamari, salt and pepper to taste, then blitz with a hand held blender until smooth.

-- Stir in the lemon juice and add a grating of chocolate, then pour into bowls topping off with another light grating of chocolate.
+- Stir in the lemon juice and add a grating of chocolate if liked.
+Pour into bowls topping off with another light grating of chocolate if liked.

-I am entering this into Vanesther’s The Spice Trail over at Bangers & Mash.
-The chilli was quite pronounced and the ginger combined with it very nicely to give a truly warming soup.
-The theme is Temple Food and not only is this soup good and healthy it’s the sort of thing that might be eaten in all sorts of Eastern temples – minus the roasted tomatoes perhaps!
+I’m entering this roasted tomato soup into Vanesther’s The Spice Trail over at Bangers & Mash.
+The chilli is quite pronounced and the ginger combines with it very nicely to give a truly warming soup.
+The theme is Temple Food and not only is this soup good and healthy it’s the sort of thing that you might find in all sorts of Eastern temples.
+Minus the roasted tomatoes perhaps.

 Possibly for the first time ever, I find I am able to enter No Croutons Required, the longstanding salad and soup event hosted alternately by Lisa’s Kitchen and Tinned Tomatoes.

-Lentil and tomato soup is a bit of a classic, but with the edition of carrots, I reckon it becomes suitable for Extra Veg over at Utterly Scrummy Food for Families and alternately hosted by Fuss Free Flavours.
+Lentil and tomato soup is a bit of a classic, but with the edition of carrots, I reckon it becomes suitable for Extra Veg over at Utterly Scrummy Food for Families.